niosega/OpaquePredicateJava/README.md

 ## Java version
 This implementation has been tested with openjdk-11.

+## How it works ?
+The .class to obfuscated is first read by a `ClassReader`.
+The `ClassReader` gives a `ClassNode`, which is a tree version of the class.
+I iterate over the `MethodNode` of the `ClassNode`.
+For each `MethodNode`, I iterate over the instruction, leaving untouched some instructions :

+- the one my tool is not yet able to handle.
+- the `*return` instruction, because it would require specific handling so that the method always returns something.

+After the transformation, the modified `ClassNode` is given to a `ClassWriter` and then the modified .class is written on disk.

+You can have an high-level view of how the code works by reading `OpaquePredicateObfuscator.java:obfuscate`.
+The details of the implementation are in the file `OpaquePredicateTransformer.java`.

 ## How to run it ?
 At the root of the project, launch :
 ```